JuliaDiff/ChainRules.jl/docs/src/index.md

     Other good names might be `Δinternal`/`∂internal`.

 From the mathematical perspective, one may have been wondering what all this `Δself`, `∂self` is.
-After all a function with two inputs, say `f(a, b)`, only has two partial derivatives:
+After all, a function with two inputs, say `f(a, b)`, only has two partial derivatives:
 ``\dfrac{∂f}{∂a}``, ``\dfrac{∂f}{∂b}``.
 Why then does a `pushforward` take in this extra `Δself`, and why does a `pullback` return this extra `∂self`?